InfinioKneza/RobotAutonomoUNLP/README.md

   undertaker
 </pre>

-If its the first time you connect via ssh to the device, it will ask to trust it, please entre yes.
+If its the first time you connect via ssh to the device, it will ask to trust it, please enter yes.

 ### Robot Initialization
 <a name="robot-initialization"></a>